Zatula

-The zatula (Затула), also known as the rubal, rubel, kuchelka, kachanka, kachalka, and the rebra, is a Ukrainian folk musical instrument.
-It is primarily a household item used for washing and drying clothes, but it is occasionally used as a percussion instrument.
+The zatula (Затула), also known as the rubal, rubel, rebra, kuchelka, kachanka, and kachalka, is a Ukrainian washboard also occasionally used as a folk percussion musical instrument.

 The zatula consists of a piece of wood with grooves carved into it.
 A wooden rod is run over these grooves to soften clothes after washing.
-The zatula is played in a humorous way by placing the rounded rod under the chin and using the zatula as a bow, playing over the rod, or vice versa.
+A musician plays the zatula in a humorous way, by placing the rounded rod under the chin and using the zatula as a bow, playing over the rod, or vice versa.
 The rasping sound thus produced is similar to that of the derkach.